execution-flows/fy/documentation_site/docs/tutorial/property.md

 # Using Properties in a Flow
-We will expand on our knowledge of `Execution Flows` by adding `Property`.
-In our `flow` we will introduce `property` to print greeting message.
+We will now take a look into the next _Execution Flows_ component - `property`. _Property_ in _Execution Flows_ serves a purpose of providing data to the flow code.
 ## Syntax

 ```fy linenums="1"